-Ben Colliard When choosing universities it is important to look beyond the “name”.
-Look at all the factors that may matter to you such as size, location, range of possible majors, as well as extra-curricular clubs and activities, the background of other students, the expertise of the faculty etc. Look for universities that have a reputation for excellence in the majors you are considering.
+When choosing universities it is important to look beyond the “name”.
+Look at all the factors that may matter to you such as size, location, range of possible majors, as well as clubs and activities, the background of other students, the expertise of the faculty etc. Look for universities that have a reputation for excellence in the majors you are considering.
 Just because you know the name of a specific institution does not mean that it excels in what you want to study.
 Remember, you are initially studying for an undergraduate degree.
-Many of the “big” names are known for their graduate teaching and programs, not undergraduate.
+Many of the “big” names are known for their graduate teaching and programmes for example.

 Research the course carefully!

 Where do you stand in relation to others in your class cohort?
 Do you have test scores already?
-Do your test scores put you into the correct range for the colleges are thinking about?
-Remember that universities don’t often make mistakes in their admission decisions, and as interesting as students from an international school environment might be, there are over 7,000 international schools around the world educating over 3.5 million students.
+Do your test scores put you into the correct range?
+Remember that universities don’t often make mistakes in their admission decisions.
+As interesting as students from an international school environment might be, there are over 7,000 international schools around the world educating over 3.5 million students.
 That means there are many other students with similar profiles applying to the same universities.

 Meet as many admissions representatives as you can!

 Meet the visiting admissions representatives.
 Even if you have already visited the campus and met the representative from your region, always go to the visits taking place locally.
-There is no such thing as expressing too much interest and many universities will keep track of the interest a student expresses beyond just submitting an application.
+There is no such thing as expressing too much interest.
+Many universities will keep track of the interest a student expresses beyond just submitting an application, for instance.
 This might be the difference between being offered a place or not!